 -Gritty feeling in eyes

 If you’re experiencing the symptoms listed above, schedule an appointment with your eye doctor to determine the cause of your blepharitis.
-Since it can often be a chronic condition, it’s important for your eye doctor to understand the cause so he or she can create a treatment plan that helps prevent your blepharitis from coming back.
+Since it can often be a chronic condition, it’s important for your eye doctor to understand the cause.
+Then, he or she can create a treatment plan that helps prevent your blepharitis from coming back.

-Sometimes the only treatment necessary for blepharitis is carefully washing the eyelid area and using a warm compress to get rid of bacteria or loosen clogged glands.
+Sometimes a simple at-home treatment is all that is needed to get rid of blepharitis.
+Carefully washing the eyelid area and using a warm compress to get rid of bacteria or loosen clogged glands can do the trick.
 Your eye doctor will tell you how often you should use the warm compress per day and how long you need to keep it on your eye.
 It will likely be several times a day at the beginning of treatment, then less often as you heal.
-Your eye doctor may also give you special cleanser to use.
+Your eye doctor may also give you a special cleanser to use.